wp-plugins/wp-ajaxify-comments/readme.txt

 = 0.4.0 =

 * Success and error popup overlays now show default cursor instead of loading cursor
 * Fixed problems for translations containing double quotes
+* Cancel AJAX request if cross-domain scripting is detected
 * Added options to customize the look and feel
 * Added localization for vi-VN (thanks to guzmanfg)
 * Added localization for es-ES (thanks to Nguyễn Hà Duy Phương)